umd-dslam/docs/src/metadata/datablock/README.md

 - The mapping relationship between data blocks and datanodes, that is, the information on which datanodes a datablock is stored (`data blocks <-> datanodes`).

 [INodeFile.blocks](https://github.com/DSL-UMD/hadoop-calvin/blob/calvin/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/INodeFile.java#L251) field records all data blocks a file contains.
 It is also through this field that HDFS associates the first relation with the second relation.
 INodeFile.blocks is an array of `BlockInfo` which inherits from `Block` class, HDFS uses `Block` to abstract the data structure in Namenode.

 ## Block and BlockInfo

 `Block` is used to uniquely identify data blocks in Namenode and is the most basic abstract interface of the data block in HDFS.
 Block class defines [three fields](https://github.com/DSL-UMD/hadoop-calvin/blob/c337680e23ded375df17c09a878f719102a47773/hadoop-hdfs-project/hadoop-hdfs-client/src/main/java/org/apache/hadoop/hdfs/protocol/Block.java#L92-L94):

-- **blockId** uniquely identifies this Block object;

-- **numBytes** is the size of this data block (in bytes);

-- **generationStamp** is the timestamp of this data block.

 ```java
 public class Block implements Writable, Comparable<Block> {